studersi/test-4/tutorial-4/README.md

 ---
 ```

 The first few lines are very important as they list the chain.
 Of equal importance is the last line with the _ok_.
-This prooves that the chain has been checked successfully and that a secure communication channel with the server has been built.
+This proves that the chain has been checked successfully and that a secure communication channel with the server has been built.

 If we examine the chain on top carefully, we will see that _Let's Encrypt_ is depending on an additional  certificate authority.
 This is necessary as _Let's Encrypt_ is a very young certificate authority and it has not yet found its way into all browsers.
 This forces _Let's Encrypt_ to have it's certificate signed by a different certificate authority known to the browser.